Best bars in Leeds

-As the popularity of cosmos, mojitos and daiquiris endures, a new generation of bars has arisen to cater for the voracious thirst for boundary-pushing mixology and a polished experience that can almost justify spending the best part of a tenner on a drink that could easily be downed in one.
-In Leeds, there’s Mook, The Alchemist, Skybar and Angelica, at the top of Trinity.
-Its large range of beautifully presented beverages is served with a side order of unbeatable scenery, and as close to the VIP treatment as the average aspirational pleb can get.
+As the popularity of cosmos, mojitos and daiquiris endures, a new generation of bars has arisen to cater to tipplers’ increasingly voracious thirst for boundary-pushing mixology.
+That, and a polished experience that can make you feel justifed in spending tenner on a single drink.
+In Leeds, there’s Mook, The Alchemist, Sky Lounge and Angelica, at the top of Trinity.
+Its wide range of beautifully presented beverages are served with a side order of unbeatable scenery.
+This feels as close to VIP treatment as the average aspirational pleb can get.

-It must be said, few drinking holes have invested as much into theming and eccentricity as this small third-floor bar, which seemed to signal the movement of mixology mastery out of London when it launched less than two years ago.
-The Alchemist is first and foremost a cocktail bar that also happens to serve other drinks and food, instead of a restaurant that serves a few cocktails.
-Tales of dry ice, copper kettles, fire and test tubes provided constant publicity on social media, and the bar quickly became difficult to get into at the weekend.
-Alchemist’s playful, wacky and incredibly creative cocktails continue to grab headlines.
+It must be said, few drinking holes have gone as all-out on theme and décor as this small third-floor bar, which seemed to signal the movement of mixology mastery out of London when it opened a few years ago.
+The Alchemist is first and foremost a cocktail bar, but it also serves other drinks – and the food’s decent too.
+Clips of dry ice, copper kettles, fire and test tubes have provided constant publicity on social media, and the bar quickly became difficult to get into on the weekend.
+Alchemist’s playful, wacky and creative cocktails continue to grab headlines.

-Tucked away in one of the busiest areas of Leeds city centre, underneath the railway arches and next door to the recently demised Cockpit music venue in Heatons Court, The Shed hides in plain sight.
-It is oriented on indie music – a fact that is obvious from the moment you step inside.
-The walls are adorned with posters and vinyl records of the likes of Led Zeppelin and Jimi Hendrix, giving it a bar-meets-record-store style.
-Critically, though, there’s no hint of pretension or exclusivity about the place.
+Tucked away in one of the busiest areas of the city centre, underneath the railway arches, The Shed certainly isn’t showy.
+The soundtrack here is mainly rock and indie, a fact made very clear from the moment you step inside.
+The walls are adorned with posters and records from the likes of Led Zeppelin and Jimi Hendrix, giving it a bar-meets-record-store feel.
+Crucially, though, there’s no hint of pretension or exclusivity about the place.
 Instead, it simply focuses on what it does well: providing a pleasingly unpredictable variety of music and drink.

 North Bar in Upper Briggate describes itself as ‘one of the original pioneers of the Leeds bar boom’.
-It serves an upmarket range of imported craft beers, and is a good place to escape the monotony of the regular pub scene and same old industrially brewed lagers.
-It’s a winning formula to which North Bar has had to make very few alterations down the years.
-The range that North Bar offers is something to behold, with a constantly changing selection of nearly 130 beers, keeping it ahead of the curve even in an increasingly crowded marketplace.
-For instance, it was the first in the UK to bring in Brooklyn Lager and Erdinger on draught.
+It serves an upmarket range of imported craft beers and is a good place to escape the monotony of the regular pub scene with its same-old industrial brews.
+It’s a winning formula to which North Bar has had to make very few changes over the years.
+The range North Bar offers is something to behold, with a constantly changing selection of nearly 130 bottles, keeping it ahead of the curve in an increasingly crowded marketplace.